publiclab/publiclab-archive/notes/partsandcrafts/02-26-2018/6-looking-at-dust-and-other-things.md

 ---
 title: "6.
-Looking at Dust (and other things)"\ntagnames: 'raspberry-pi, with:kgradow1, with:warren, microscope, with:wmacfarl, with:bmela, activity:basic-microscope, series:basic-microscope, raspberry-pi-camera'
+Looking at Dust (and other things)"

+tagnames: 'raspberry-pi, with:kgradow1, with:warren, microscope, with:wmacfarl, with:bmela, activity:basic-microscope, series:basic-microscope, raspberry-pi-camera'
 author: partsandcrafts
 path: /notes/partsandcrafts/02-26-2018/6-looking-at-dust-and-other-things.md
 nid: 15820